digabi/digabi-os/README.md

 This product is based on upcoming Debian 8.0 (jessie), and includes software w/ various licenses.
 For licensing information, see [Debian License information ](http://www.debian.org/legal/licenses/).
-Work done by MEB is licensed under GPLv3, except MEB logo (included in some `digabi-*` packages), and when otherwise noted.
+Work done by MEB is licensed under GPLv3, except MEB/Digabi logos (included in some `digabi-*` packages), and when otherwise noted.

 ## Contact